-4 DURATION OF VALIDITY
+4. DURATION OF VALIDITY

 4.1 The Applicant shall notify the Director of the commencement of the EIA study.
-If the EIA study does not commence within 36 months after the date of issue of this EIA study brief, the Applicant shall apply to the Director for a fresh EIA study brief before commencement of the EIA study.
+If the EIA study does not commence within 36 months after the date of issue of this EIA Study Brief, the Applicant shall apply to the Director for a fresh EIA Study Brief before commencement of the EIA study.

-5 REPORTING REQUIREMENTS
+5. REPORTING REQUIREMENTS

-- In preparing the EIA report, the Applicant shall refer to Annex 11 of the TM for the contents of an EIA report.
+- 5.1 In preparing the EIA report, the Applicant shall refer to Annex 11 of the TM for the contents of an EIA report.
 The Applicant shall also refer to Annex 20 of the TM, which stipulates the guidelines for the review of an EIA report.
-When submitting the EIA report to the Director, the Applicant shall provide a summary, pointing out where in the EIA report the respective requirements of this EIA study brief and the TM (in particular Annexes 11 and 20) have been addressed and fulfilled. - The Applicant shall supply the Director with hard and electronic copies of the EIA report and the executive summary in accordance with the requirements given in Appendix J of this EIA study brief.
+When submitting the EIA report to the Director, the Applicant shall provide a summary, pointing out where in the EIA report the respective requirements of this EIA Study Brief and the TM (in particular Annexes 11 and 20) have been addressed and fulfilled. - 5.2 The Applicant shall supply the Director with hard and electronic copies of the EIA report and the executive summary in accordance with the requirements given in Appendix K of this EIA Study Brief.
 The Applicant shall, upon request, make additional copies of the above documents available to the public, subject to payment by the interested parties of full costs of printing.

-6 OTHER PROCEDURAL REQUIREMENTS
+6. OTHER PROCEDURAL REQUIREMENTS

-- 6.1 If there is any change in the name of Applicant for this EIA study brief during the course of the EIA study, the Applicant must notify the Director immediately. - 6.2 If there is any key change in the scope of the Project mentioned in section 1.2 of this EIA study brief and in Project Profile (No. PP-571/2018), the Applicant must seek confirmation from the Director in writing on whether or not the scope of issues covered by this EIA study brief can still cover the key changes, and the additional issues, if any, that the EIA study must also address.
-If the changes to the Project fundamentally alter the key scope of this EIA study brief, the Applicant shall apply to the Director for a fresh EIA study brief.
+- 6.1 If there is any change in the name of the Applicant for this EIA Study Brief during the course of EIA study, the Applicant must notify the Director immediately. - 6.2 If there is any key change in the scope of the Project mentioned in Section 3.2 of this EIA Study Brief and in Project Profile (No.PP-620/2021), the Applicant must seek confirmation from the Director in writing on whether or not the scope of issues covered by this EIA Study Brief can still cover the key changes, and the additional issues, if any, that the EIA study must also address.
+If the changes to the Project fundamentally alter the key scope of the EIA Study Brief, the Applicant shall apply to the Director for a fresh EIA Study Brief.

-7 LIST OF APPENDICES
+7. LIST OF APPENDICES

-7.1 This EIA study brief includes the following appendices:
+7.1 This EIA Study Brief includes the following appendices: